How a Persian Carpet Is Made

 From Persian valleys to royal palaces, museums, and private collections around the world, Persian carpets have become symbols of heritage, artistry, and identity.

-They are stories, histories, and legacies preserved in wool, cotton, and silk, meant to be admired, lived with, and passed down through generations.
+Understanding how Persian rugs are made deepens appreciation for their beauty and reminds us that these works are not simply woven, but created knot by knot with intention, knowledge, and care.
+They are not just floor coverings, but stories and legacies preserved in wool, cotton, and silk, meant to be admired, lived with, and passed down through generations.